Spontaneous decay of a quantum emitter near a plasmonic nanostructure: Interaction of plasmon mode with radiation field

 where integration takes place over the plasmonic system volume.
 Replacing the free-space Green's function by its near-field limit, $\text{Im}\bar{\bm{D}}_{0}(\omega;\bm{r},\bm{r}')=(2\omega^{3}/3c^{3})\bm{I}$, we obtain

 where

-is the mode's dipole moment.
-The same result is obtained by integrating Poynting's vector $S=(c/8\pi)\left |\bm{\mathcal{E}}_{m}(\omega,\bm{r})\right |^{2}$ over remote surface enclosing the system.
-Note that mode's radiated power (\ref{mode-power-rad}) coincides with that of a point dipole $\bm{\mathcal{P}}_{m}(\omega)$, and that, for small systems, radiation of higher-order multipoles is suppressed \cite{novotny-book}.
-By including the radiated power (\ref{mode-power-rad}) into the full dissipated power, the radiative decay channel can be incorporated, through the decay rate (\ref{mode-decay-bos}), within the plasmon Green's function (\ref{dyadic-mode}), in a way that ensures energy flux conservation.
+is the plasmon's dipole moment.
+The same result is obtained by integrating the Poynting's vector $S=(c/8\pi)\left |\bm{\mathcal{E}}_{m}(\omega,\bm{r})\right |^{2}$ over remote surface enclosing the system.
+Note that plasmon's radiated power (\ref{mode-power-rad}) coincides with that of a point dipole $\bm{\mathcal{P}}_{m}(\omega)$, and that, for small systems, radiation of higher-order multipoles is suppressed \cite{novotny-book}.
+By including the radiated power (\ref{mode-power-rad}) into the full dissipated power, the radiative decay channel is incorporated, through the decay rate (\ref{mode-decay-bos}), within the plasmon Green's function (\ref{dyadic-mode}), in a way that ensures energy flux conservation (see below).

 Near the plasmon resonance, the plasmon decay rate in the Green's function (\ref{dyadic-mode-res}) takes the form $\gamma_{m}=\gamma_{m}^{nr}+\gamma_{m}^{r}$, where the plasmon radiation rate is obtained by normalizing the radiated power with the mode energy,